canonical/chisel/docs/reference/cmd/cut.md

 The cut command takes in the following options:

-- `--release` is used to specify the {{chisel_releases}} branch to get slice definitions from or the local release directory path.
+- `--release` is used to specify the {{chisel_releases_repo}} branch to get slice definitions from or the local release directory path.
 - `--root` is used to specify the path of the resulting root file system directory.
 - `--arch` is used to specify the package architecture.